jasonmcaffee/modulus/README.md

 grunt build
 ```
 ##Release Notes
+### 0.0.6
+* protection against minification for all modulus usage options.
 ### 0.0.1
 In progress.
 * Runtime configuration - basic poc of functionality working and shown on codio.